-And always check your lease to see if you have any other safeguards.
-The COVID-19 crisis may delay the repairability of a renter.
-For non-urgent repairs, inform your landlord and give your landlord time to make repairs.
+Inform your landlord for non-emergency repairs and give them time to make repairs.
 If problems with your device affect your health and safety, ask the owner to make immediate repairs.
-If the landlord does not make repairs, send the renter a letter by authenticated mail requesting that repairs be made within 7 days of the letter, or you will keep your rent.
+If the landlord does not make repairs, send the tenant a letter by certified mail requesting that the repairs be made within 7 days of the letter, or you will keep your rent.
 Also check your lease for any other rights you may have.
-You can find more information about the rental process in our repair brochure: www.legalservicesmiami.org/self-help owner is now allowed to submit evictions and continue the case.
-It is not clear what “final action” is prohibited by the moratorium.
-Legal services believe that this means that the judge has not issued an eviction order against a tenant who is affected by the COVID-19 emergency.
-Some landlords believe that a judge may enter the eviction order and the landlord is only prohibited from letting the police remove the tenant.
-10) Evacuation: In Florida, there are several reasons for the evacuation.
-The first is that you`re missing rent.
+You can find more information about the rental process in our repair brochure: www.legalservicesmiami.org/self-help landlord is now allowed to file evictions and pursue the case.
+It is not clear which “final action” is prohibited by the moratorium.
+The Legal Service believes that this means that the judge has not issued an eviction order against a tenant affected by the COVID-19 emergency.
+Some landlords believe that a judge can make the eviction order and is only prohibited from asking the police to fire the tenant.